hyphenOs/hyphenos-blog/content/2017/fast-vector-operations.md

 One of the applications we are developing is a system of processing historical NSE equities data.
 What we are developing is a system, where, based on certain criteria relating to historical data of a stock or a set of stocks, one could narrow down the universe of stocks from 'all' stocks in NSE to a few that match certain criteria.
 Typically, such criteria will be input by a user as a query to filter stocks. eg. A user might want to query, stocks that are trading above 50 monthly EMA.
 A design goal of such this system is, one should be able to perform such filtering in 'interactive' time frames, typically not more than few seconds with a budget of not more than 20-30 seconds.

-The challenges involved in developing such systems are manifold, if you don't use any public APIs like Quandle or Kite and rely entirely on NSE Bhavcopy data, you have to do a lot of heavy lifting yourself.
+The challenges involved in developing such systems are manifold, if you don't use any public APIs like [Quandl](https://www.quandl.com/) or [Kite](https://kite.zerodha.com/) and rely entirely on NSE Bhavcopy data, you have to do a lot of heavy lifting yourself.
 After doing [considerable heavy lifting](https://github.com/gabhijit/tickpdownload), we started doing some experiments.
 The experiments will typically be of the following two kinds -

 1. *What* make good filtering criteria - This is what a lot of 'investors' would typically be interested.